 “Sales + Content + Product Marketing Monthly Sync” — the dreaded calendar notification.
 As if Freud himself were watching, my unconscious mind triggered an eye roll so aggressive that it would’ve made Taylor Swift smirk.
 “Oh boy, here we go again,” I thought to myself.

 But let’s be honest, we all have them — those recurring meetings that we wish we could put out of their misery.
 They stay caked on our calendars despite providing little to no real value.
 This is a story about one such meeting, with marketing and sales front and center to boot.
 But don’t worry, this story has a happy ending.
 This is the story of how I, as a product marketer, realized the value of internal knowledge, and made a dent in the fabled disconnect that often exists between marketing and sales teams.
 This is the story of my journey to leading product marketing at Guru, and it all started with that eye roll-inducing recurring meeting at my previous company between sales and marketing.

-The great divide between sales and marketing
+Cross-functional collaboration and the great divide between sales and marketing

 Sales and marketing leaders love to talk about alignment.
 The dynamic at my previous organization at the time of this story was no different, but as much as we preach alignment, the reality is that there will always be some amount of disconnect between the two teams.
 For us, this meeting had a special way of drawing it out.